Ulf Langheinrich

-Ulf Langheinrich (born 1960 Wolfen, Germany) is a visual artist and composer.
+Ulf Langheinrich (born 1960 Wolfen, East Germany) is a visual artist and composer.

 His work is mainly concerned with non-narrative environments and performances focusing on a specific approach to time, space and body.
 Since 2016 he is the Artistic Director of the International Festival for computer based art CynetArt in Dresden, Germany.

 1980–1991

 After studying industrial design he conducted audio-experiments using pipe organs, harmoniums and multiple tape machine environments as well as engaging mainly in drawing.
 He left East Germany in 1984 for West Germany, where he started to develop the basics of his language in painting, photography and electronic music.

 In 1988 he moved to Vienna pursuing his activities in his studio in the WUK (Werkstätten und Kulturhaus) which resulted to an exhibition and the publication of a catalogue of his artworks.

 1991–2003: Granular-Synthesis

 In 1991 in Vienna, he co-founded with Austrian artist Kurt Hentschläger the duo GRANULAR-SYNTHESIS.